Empirical Analysis of Decoding Biases in Masked Diffusion Models: Experimental Methodology

-We compare \method{} against a comprehensive set of strong baselines, covering both autoregressive models and a diverse suite of decoding strategies in MDMs.
-Details of all baselines are provided in Appendix~\ref{appendix:baselines_details}.
+\textbf{Baselines.} We compare \method{} against strong baselines from two families: (i) autoregressive models of comparable parameter scale, and (ii) representative decoding strategies for MDMs.
+To ensure a fair comparison, all MDM baselines are evaluated on the same backbone model under a matched decoding budget.
+Additional details about the baselines are provided in Appendix~\ref{appendix:baselines_details}.